7 Tips to Survive Easter Food Feasting

 Nobody’s perfect and slip-ups are normal.
 Forgive yourself and then carry on as normal.

-I’ve got more STRATEGIES, DISTRACTIONS & TIPS for you here, if you need them.
+I’ve got more Strategies and Tips for you here, if you need them.

 My final, and maybe the most important Easter tip: eat good quality chocolate, and enjoy it.